 Zucchetto Estate Vineyards

 I’ll start by sharing that I am very picky when it comes to Prosecco.
-After living in Venice for 12 years, I am accustomed to drinking only the very best DOCG Prosecco and I am here to tell you, and hopefully show you, the difference.
-Veneto, the region where genuine Prosecco is made, is home to Valdobbiadene, the original production zone for DOCG Prosecco Superiore.
+After living in Venice for 12 years, I am accustomed to drinking only the very best DOCG Prosecco.
+The Veneto region, whose capitol is Venice, is where genuine Prosecco is made.
+The region is also home to the town of Valdobbiadene, the original production zone for DOCG Prosecco Superiore.

-The area is known for its quality due to the steep hills and sun exposure.
-It’s true that prosecco from Treviso or other low-lying areas is just not the same.
-Locals say that Valdobbiadene is the place of truly heroic winemakers due to the difficulty in harvesting the grapes (Prosecco is made from 100% glera, the grape varietal sometimes simply called prosecco).
+The area where Zucchetto Estate is located is known for its quality, due to the steep hills and sun exposure.
+Locals say that Valdobbiadene is the place of truly heroic winemakers due to the difficulty in harvesting the grapes (Prosecco is made from 100% glera grapes, the varietal is sometimes simply called prosecco).
 There are no machines used in harvesting, it is done only by hand and timing is everything!
-The steep hillsides and sometimes extreme climate conditions are a true test of the dedication of local winemakers.
+The steep hillsides and sometimes extreme climate conditions, are a true test of the dedication of local winemakers.

 Most of the producers in Valdobbiadene are small with an average production of less than 150,000 bottles.
-In my opinion, the best wines are found with those who limit their production to the 60k to 100k annual bottle production, also because this is nearly a guarantee that the fruit is theirs and not purchased from outside the estate.
-Yes, estate bottled prosecco from Valdobbiadene is the best.
+In my opinion, the best wines are found with those who limit their production to 60,000-100,000 bottles annually.
+When production is limited it usually guarantees that the fruit is estate grown and not purchased from outside the area.
+Yes, estate bottled Prosecco from Valdobbiadene is the best.
 You can taste the difference!

-The 2016 Prosecco is being bottled now, they produce approximately 25,000 bottles of the DOCG Prosecco Superior Extra Dry, about 5,000 bottles of Cartizze and to my delight they also make another Gran Cru, very similar and with close proximity to Cartizze, called PuroFol (which means Pure Fol, Fol being the name of the location, adjacent to Cartizze, where the grapes are grown).
+On average, Zucchetto Estate produces approximately 25,000 bottles of the DOCG Prosecco Superior Extra Dry, and about 5,000 bottles of Cartizze.
+They also make another Gran Cru, very similar to Cartizze, called PuroFol (which means Pure Fol).
+Fol is the name of the location, adjacent to Cartizze, where the grapes are grown.